Gary Gygax: Leaving TSR

 Gygax immediately discarded his movie ambitions—his D&D movie was never made—and flew back to Lake Geneva.
-There, he discovered to his shock that although industry leader TSR was grossing $30 million, it was barely breaking even; it was in fact $1.5 million in debt and teetering on the edge of insolvency.
-After investigating, Gygax brought his findings to the five other company directors.
-(Since 1982, TSR, Inc. had conformed to the recommendations of the American Management Association by adding three "outside" directors to the board, increasing its size to six.)
-He charged that the financial crisis was due to Kevin Blume's mismanagement: excess inventory, overstaffing, too many company cars, and some questionable (and expensive) projects such as dredging up a 19th-century shipwreck.
-Gygax demanded that Blume be removed as president, and the three outside directors agreed with him.
-But the board still believed the financial problems were terminal and the company needed to be sold.
-In an effort to stay in control, Gygax exercised his 700-share stock option in March 1985, giving him just over 50% control.
-He appointed himself president and CEO, and rather than selling the company, he took steps to produce new revenue-generating products.
-To that end, he contacted Arneson with a view to produce some Blackmoor material.
-He also bet heavily on a new AD&D book, Unearthed Arcana, a compilation of material culled from Dragon magazine articles.
-And he quickly wrote a novel set in his Greyhawk setting, Saga of Old City, featuring a protagonist called Gord the Rogue.
-In order to bring some financial stability to TSR, he hired a company manager, Lorraine Williams.

-When Unearthed Arcana was released in July, Gygax's bet paid off, as the new book sold 90,000 copies in the first month.
-His novel also sold well, and he immediately published a sequel, Artifact of Evil.
-The financial crisis had been averted, but Gygax had paved the way for his own downfall.
-In October 1985, Williams revealed that she had purchased all of the shares of Kevin and Brian Blume—after Brian had triggered his own 700-share option.
-Williams was now the majority shareholder, and replaced Gygax as president and CEO.
-She also made clear that Gygax would make no further creative contributions to TSR.
-Several of his projects were immediately shelved and never published.
-Gygax took TSR to court in a bid to block the Blumes' sale of their shares to Williams, but lost.
+He discovered that industry leader TSR was grossing $30 million, yet it was barely breaking even; it was in fact $1.5 million in debt and teetering on the edge of insolvency.
+Gygax brought his findings to the five other company directors.
+He charged that the financial crisis was due to Kevin Blume's mismanagement: excess inventory, overstaffing, too many company cars, and some questionable projects such as dredging up a 19th-century shipwreck.
+Gygax gained control and produced the new AD&D book Unearthed Arcana and the Greyhawk novel Saga of Old City, featuring a protagonist called Gord the Rogue; both sold well.
+He also hired company manager Lorraine Williams.
+She bought the Blumes' shares and replaced Gygax as president and CEO in October 1985, stating that Gygax would make no further creative contributions to TSR.
+Several of his projects were immediately shelved.
+Gygax took TSR to court in a bid to block the Blumes' sale of their shares to Williams, but he lost.